zo0r/react-native-push-notification/trouble-shooting.md

 }
 ```

-Your app will not be invoked.
+Your app will not be invoked when this is received.

 #### iOS _noisy_ remote push notifications